 Choosing a bank in Spain

-Opening a bank account in Spain after you’ve arrived
+How to open a bank account in Spain

 It’s best to visit the bank of your choice in person and request an account.
 Banks are usually only open 9am–2pm Monday to Saturday.
 Many do not have English-speaking staff, so either book an appointment with an English-speaker, if possible, or bring a translator (a fluent friend will do) with you.

-Accounts are typically opened almost immediately (within 1–5 days) with documentation, cheque books and credit cards dispatched within two weeks.
+Accounts are typically opened almost immediately (within 1–5 days) with documentation and credit cards dispatched within two weeks.

 You will typically need to provide the following: